 11. Torsional Effects of Eccentric Masses.
-The criteria that will be employed to account for the torsional effects of valves and other eccentric masses (e.g., valve operators) in the seismic piping analyses should be provided.
+The criteria that will be employed to account for the torsional effects of culves and other eccentric masses (e.g., valve operators) in the state piping analyses should be provided.

 12. Piping Outside Plant Structure.
-With respect to piping designated to withstand the earthquake and buried or otherwise located outside of the confinement structure, describe the seismic design criteria and methods employed to ascertain that allowable piping and structural stresses are not exceeded due to differential movement at support points, at confinement penetrations, and at entry points into other structures.
+With respect to piping designated to withstand the earthquake and buried or otherwise located outside of the confinement structure, describe the seismic design criteria and methods employed to ascertain that allowable pipi.; and erructural stresses are not exceeded due to differential movement at support points, at confinement penetrations, and at entry points into other structures.

-13. Interaction of Other Piping With Earthquake Designed Piping.
+13. Interaction of Other Fiping With Earthqua'e Designed Piping.
 Describe the design criteria to account for the seismic motion of piping systems not earthquake designed which may interface with those that are earthquake designed.

 14. Field Location of Supports and Restraints.
-The criteria employed to determine the field location of seismic supports and restraints for earthquake designed piping, piping system components, and equipment including placement of snubbers and dampers should be provided.
-The procedures followed to ensure that the field location and the seismic design of these supports and restraining devices are consistent with the assumptions made in the dynamic seismic analysis should be described.
+The criteria employed to determine the field location of seismic supports and restraints 70° earthquake designed piping, piping system components, and equipment including placement of snubbers and dampers should be provided.
+The procedures followed to ensure that the field location 25° the seismic design of these supports and restraining devices are consistent with the assumptions made in the dynamic seismic analysis should be described.